danthemango/tutorhub/README.md

 ```

 ### Docker-Compose
 Assuming you have [Docker](https://www.docker.com/) and [Docker-Compose](https://docs.docker.com/compose/) installed then you may use use the the file ops/docker-swarm.yml to automatically start build and start up compatible php/apache and mysql containers.
-To use our ready-made makefile to test our service use the following:

 #### Container Startup
+Assuming you have [Make](https://www.gnu.org/software/make/) and some version of bash (or [Git Bash](https://gitforwindows.org/)) installed, have copied the repository (`git clone https://github.com/danthemango/tutorhub`) and added the submodules (`git submodule update --init --recursive`), you may use the provided Makefile included in this reposity to startup the containers with a handful of targets:
 1. Create the credentials file: `make inc/dbinfo.inc`
    - Used to connect the php code with the database.
 Please change credentials before deployment.
 1. Create the containers: `make build`